Third Way: Modern usage

 In The Third Way, Giddens provides the framework within which the Third Way, also termed by Giddens as the radical centre, is justified.
 In addition, it supplies a broad range of policy proposals aimed at what Giddens calls the "progressive centre-left" in British politics.

-During his 1992 presidential campaign, Bill Clinton espoused the ideas of the Third Way.
+Bill Clinton espoused the ideas of the Third Way during his 1992 presidential campaign.

 The Third Way has been defined as such: [S]omething different and distinct from liberal capitalism with its unswerving belief in the merits of the free market and democratic socialism with its demand management and obsession with the state.
 The Third Way is in favour of growth, entrepreneurship, enterprise and wealth creation but it is also in favour of greater social justice and it sees the state playing a major role in bringing this about.
 So in the words of ...
 Anthony Giddens of the LSE the Third Way rejects top down socialism as it rejects traditional neo liberalism.

 The Third Way has been advocated by its proponents as a "radical-centrist" alternative to both capitalism and what it regards as the traditional forms of socialism, including Marxian and state socialism.
 It advocates ethical socialism, reformism and gradualism that includes advocating the humanisation of capitalism, a mixed economy, political pluralism and liberal democracy.

+The Third Way has been often hard to holistically summarise, partly due to its flexible nature of putting ends before means, that is prioritising achieving social justice rather than focusing on the methods by which one achieves social justice.
+Often cited as the easiest summary of the Third Way is 'rights with responsibilities' – for example, pairing the right to education with the responsibility to put effort towards achieving good grades.
+On economics specifically, a great deal of the emphasis of the Third Way is placed on tax revenue, and the means by which it is generated.
+The Third Way argues that wealth must be enticed in a globalised economy, and that any capital flight caused by high taxes is counterproductive to generating tax revenue, for future tax revenue will be lost.
+The Third Way argues that growth is the best way to raise tax revenue, and that growth can be achieved through a free market economy, fiscal discipline and a healthy human capital stock.

 Within social democracy

 The Third Way has been advocated by proponents as competition socialism, an ideology in between traditional socialism and capitalism.
-Anthony Giddens, a prominent proponent of the Third Way, has publicly supported a modernised form of socialism within the social democracy movement, but he claims that traditional socialist ideology (referring to state socialism) that involves economic management and planning are flawed and states that as a theory of the managed economy it barely exists any longer.
+Anthony Giddens, a prominent proponent of the Third Way, has publicly endorsed a modernised form of socialism within the social democracy movement.
+However, he argues that traditional socialist ideology, specifically referring to state socialism involving economic management and planning, is flawed.
+Giddens asserts that as a theory of the managed economy, it barely exists any longer.

 In defining the Third Way, Tony Blair once wrote: "The Third Way stands for a modernised social democracy, passionate in its commitment to social justice".